 Are you thinking about bringing your guns/firearms and/or ammunition through the airport and on to your next destination?
-If so, there are some specific TSA rules that you need to know about traveling with guns before you ever set foot in an airport.
+If so, there are some specific TSA rules related to traveling with guns that you need to know about before you ever set foot in an airport.
 In this article, I break down all the rules for TSA approved gun cases and also provide you with links to all of the firearm policies for the major US airlines.

 Can you bring firearms through the airport?

 Yes, you may transport unloaded firearms in a locked hard-sided container but as checked baggage only.
 Some of the things to keep in mind are that the guns need to be unloaded and the container needs to:

 Keep reading below for more details on the rules.

 Tip: Use the free app WalletFlo to help you travel the world for free by finding the best travel credit cards and promotions!